bfix/katzenpost-docker/README.md

 To use the Katzenpost network for client applications you first need to run a local daemon.
 The daemon handles the communication with the Katzenpost network on behalf of client applications.
-Clients use Unix sockets or TCP ports to talk the daemon.
+Clients use Unix sockets or TCP ports to talk to the daemon.

 ### Preparing the host filesystem